R-LaRoi/Fit-Daily-Mongo/README.md

 ### Objectives

-- Create routes for all data that should be visible to the client.
+- Create routes for all routines JSON data that should be visible to the client.

-  `GET /routines`
+  `GET /daily_routines`

 - Create route for client data creation.
-  `POST /submitRoutine`
+  `POST /submitroutine`
 - Create route for data manipulation via `PUT` request.

-  `PUT /submitRoutine/:id`
+  `PUT /updateRoutine/:id`

 - Create `DELETE` routes for data category to allow for client deletion via a request.